Introduction to WinForms Interview Questions and Answers

 Q2.
 What are the steps involved in the life cycle of a Windows Form?

-This is the basic WinForms Interview Questions asked in an interview.
+These are the basic WinForms Interview Questions asked in an interview.
 The different steps involved in a Windows Form are –

 - Load: This is the first step when a specific form is loaded into the application.